- Who Am I...

 Cannot enter a private home or property without first being welcomed in by someone with welcoming authority.

 While Virgil’s thirst for blood has been tempered over time, even the most mature vampires will succumb to the need eventually.
 Vampires will lose their humanoid appearance (See: Nosferatu) and progressively be driven by animalistic compulsion if deprived of blood for too long.

 Virgil Threnody’s maturation as a vampire, and their centuries of study in the mystical arts have afforded Virgil to perform many supernatural and magical abilities, such as:

-Mastery of spell craft, giving Virgil the power to bend elements of nature with their willpower, except for those that conflict with his attribute as an undead. some examples of these conflicts, for instance; healing magic or summoning a torrential downpour of water, and commanding plants or animals other than his familiars.
+Mastery of spell craft, giving Virgil the power to bend elements of nature with their willpower, except for those that conflict with his attribute as an undead.
+Some examples of these conflicts, for instance; healing magic, summoning a torrential downpour of water, and commanding plants or animals other than his familiars.

 Deciphering a wide variety of arcane languages and runes.

-Can communicate with ethereal beings such as elementals and spirits.
+Can communicate with ethereal beings such as and spirits.